pjliddy/snippet-list-client/README.md

 The next steps for improvement of the product are:

 1. Color **highlighting of code snippets** based on the appropriate language using a 3rd party library.
-1. The addition of a additional tables for langauges and/or categories
+1. The addition of a **additional tables** for langauges and/or categories
-1. More controlled sorting and filtering of the index of items
+1. More controlled **sorting and filtering** of the index of items, possibly using [Isotope](https://isotope.metafizzy.co/) to manage the UI